Motorcycles Shuts Off While Riding? 6 Known Issues (Explained)

 2. Contaminated Gas

-Water and diesel fuel are the most common culprit to gas contamination.
+Water and diesel fuel are the most common culprits of gas contamination through a blocked fuel filter.
 This is why you should put nothing besides gasoline in your tank.

-If you think your fuel has become contaminated, its best to dump the fuel and clean the tank.
+To repair your bike, it’s best to dump the fuel and clean the tank.
 There are products you can purchase to clean the tank or you can take your bike to your local dealer/independent shop.

-While you are cleaning the tank, it might also be a good idea to check for holes or leaks in the tank where the contaminate may have gotten in.
+While you are cleaning the tank, it might also be a good idea to check for holes or leaks in the tank where the contaminant may have gotten in.

 3. Out of Fuel